DominicFox/MusicID-A-Shazam-Clone-in-Python-/README.md

 For those interested I have included some documents explaining the whole program and how the algorithm works.
 There is also a small analysis of the accuracy of the program.

+For those wanting to test it out, follow this dropbox link (https://www.dropbox.com/sh/bz1nbqranr2btgm/AADwq0xitVAjlW8HldQgvJwha?dl=0) for the additional files which includes some temp storage files for the code and also the fingerprint database (which is simply written out as a binary txt file).
+Download all of the files (~380Mb) and simply put them in the same folder as the python files.
+With all the code and text files in the same folder, run 'main.py' and it should all work (in theory).

-For those wanting to test it out, the songs I fingerprinted are as follows (yes its very Taylor Swift themed I had lots of her songs saved already don’t be judging (All songs are the original, non-Taylor's Version, songs)):
+The songs I fingerprinted are as follows (yes its very Taylor Swift themed I had lots of her songs saved already don’t be judging (All songs are the original, non-Taylor's Version, songs)):
  - Ed Sheeran - Castle On The Hill
  - Ed Sheeran - Perfect
  - Ed Sheeran - River ft.
 Eminem